Archive for the 'Media' Category

 May 10, 2013

-Content MarketingIf you’re reading this text, clearly I’ve captured your attention.
+Content MarketingIf you’re reading this, clearly I’ve caught your attention.
 I’m sorry to say this isn’t an article about one-night stands.

 At some point in recent years, many of us have likely clicked on what we thought would be an interesting article only to discover that it was a paid advertisement in editorial guise.
 Content marketing is not a new concept, but it’s becoming an increasingly popular strategy for media companies and brands to team up on new ways to drive revenue.
 According to Pew Research Center, sponsored content increased by 56% in 2011 and is still on the rise.